Misha Nonoo

-Misha Nonoo is a US-based British-Bahraini fashion designer, best known for her eponymous line of women's ready-to-wear.
+Misha Nonoo is a Bahraini and British fashion designer, best known for her eponymous line of women's ready-to-wear.

 Early life

 Nonoo was born in Bahrain to a Jewish father of Iraqi descent and an English mother.
 Her family moved to London when she was 11, and she attended ACS Cobham School and Guildford High School in Surrey.
 During high school, Nonoo worked as a fashion model represented by Nevs Agency.
 She moved to New York City in 2009, and worked in menswear for a tailoring company.

 Career

 In 2011, Nonoo launched her own fashion label.
 While working for a tailoring company in Manhattan, she designed and made women's jackets in her free time after work.
 Nonoo was spotted at Prune restaurant by a senior buyer from Intermix, a chain of designer fashion boutiques, wearing one of her own designs, and received a purchase order of $150,000 for her first collection.

 She was a finalist in the 2013 Vogue/CFDA Fashion Fund.
 She was named to Forbes' 30 Under 30 in Art & Style list as well as Crain's New York Business’ 40 under 40 in 2015.

 In 2015, Nonoo received media attention for producing an "insta-show" via Instagram.
 She was the first designer to produce a fashion show exclusively on Instagram for her spring collection during New York Fashion Week.

 By September 2017, Nonoo had released seasonal collections and begun manufacturing all products on-demand, claiming this reducing waste and lowered costs for her customers.

-In 2019, Nonoo collaborated with Meghan, Duchess of Sussex on a clothing collection for the women's charity group Smart Works, along with retailers John Lewis, Jigsaw and Marks and Spencer.
+In 2019, Nonoo collaborated with Meghan Markle on a clothing collection for the women's charity group Smart Works, along with retailers John Lewis, Jigsaw and Marks and Spencer.